James Z. Spearing

 He served as member of the Orleans Parish School Board from 1908 to 1912 and again from 1916 to 1920 and as president in 1919 and 1920.
 Between the parish school board terms, he was a member of the Louisiana State Board of Education from 1912 to 1916.
 He was an alternate delegate to the 1912 Democratic National Convention, which nominated the Wilson-Marshall ticket, which handily won the electoral votes of Louisiana.

 Spearing was elected to the Sixty-eighth Congress to fill the vacancy caused by the death of H. Garland Dupré.
-He was reelected to the Sixty-ninth, Seventieth, and Seventy-first Congresses and served from April 22, 1924, to March 3, 1931.
+He was reelected to the 69th, 70th, and 71st Congress and served from April 22, 1924, to March 3, 1931.
 He was an unsuccessful candidate for renomination in 1930.
 Thereafter, he resumed the practice of law in New Orleans, where he died and is interred at Metairie Cemetery in New Orleans.